 Their best feature is visual email automation.
 With their drag and drop interface, you can visually create your entire email series.
-You can set emails to be sent on your schedule.
+In addition, you can set emails to be sent on your schedule.

 Their automation rules are beyond simple as well.
-When someone joins your email list, you can add a custom tag to the subscriber, then start sending them a series of targeted emails based on which form they joined from.
+For example, when someone joins your email list, you can add a custom tag to the subscriber, then send them a series of targeted emails based on which form they joined.

 ConvertKit has several pricing options.
-They have a fully free version, which lets you collect and send emails for up to 1,000 subscribers.
+First, they have a fully free version, letting you collect and send emails for up to 1,000 subscribers.